CRMawande/Receipt_Analysis/README.md

 Import the star_schema.sql and data_vault.sql files into your MySQL database.
 Use tools like MySQL Workbench for easier management and visualization.

-## Usage
-After setting up the databases, you can execute queries to perform various analyses on the receipt data, such as:

-+ Sales Performance: Calculate total sales, discounts given, and VAT for each product.

-+ Smart Shopper Points Analysis: Determine the percentage of points earned based on the amount spent.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request if you have any improvements or additional features to add.